w3f/polkadot-wiki/docs/learn/learn-teleport.md

 As you can see from the diagram above, there are only 2 actors within this model: the source and the destination.
-The way in which we transfer assets between the source and the destination are briefly summarized in the numbered labels on the diagram, and are explained in more detail below:
+The way in which we transfer assets between the source and the destination are briefly summarized in the numbered labels on the diagram, and are explained in more detail below.

 ### Initiate Teleport